MicrosoftDocs/power-automate-docs/articles/glossary.md

  [Introducing the Unified Action Center](https://flow.microsoft.com/en-us/blog/introducing-the-unified-action-center/)

 **Automated flow:** Automated flows are triggered by a predetermined event.
 Automated flows run when an event triggers the flow to run.
-For example: when a record is created, deleted, or updated in Common Data Service, the flow will run if that is the trigger you chose.
+For example: when a row is created, deleted, or updated in Dataverse, the flow will run if that is the trigger you chose.

  [Create a cloud flow in Power Automate](get-started-logic-flow.md)